What is a gaming keyboard?

 - PBT: Durable, resistant to shine (“anti-oil”) – perfect for continuous use.

-- ABS: Cheaper, but more prone to wear.
+- ABS: Cheaper, but more prone to wear and tear.
 Can be replaced with keycap sets.

 Hot-swap design: Allows easy replacement of switches without soldering – particularly popular with the M1 V5 TMR, for example.

-RGB lighting: Not a must, but a popular extra.
+RGB lighting: Not a must-have, but a popular extra.

 5. Compatibility & Connectivity

-Operating system: Make sure the keyboard is compatible with both Windows and macOS, especially for driver- or software-based features.
+Operating system: Make sure the keyboard is compatible with both Windows and macOS – especially regarding driver- or software-related features.

 Connection types: Modern gaming keyboards often support three modes: